GoodnessJames/alx-higher_level_programming/0x0A-python-inheritance/README.md

 the practical implementation of inheritance.
 This involved creating classes with multiple base classes and effectively overriding inherited methods and attributes.

-## Content Description of the Project Task Files
+## Description of the Project Task Files

 * [tests](./tests): Folder of test files that include both ALX-provided tests and the following additional pair developed independently: